codedbyEmre/vue-rest-countries-api-with-color-theme-switcher/README.md

+A country finder app that filters,lists and searches countries.It was created with Vue3,Vue Router,Bootstrap5 and Scss.

 # Frontend Mentor - REST Countries API with color theme switcher

 ![Design preview for the REST Countries API with color theme switcher coding challenge](./design/desktop-preview.jpg)